cshum/levi/README.md

 * `offset` number, offset results.
 Default 0.
 * `limit` number, limit number of results.
 Default infinity.

-A "more like this" query can be done by searching the document itself.
+A "more like this" query can be done by searching with document itself.

 ```js
 lv.searchStream('lorem ipsum').toArray(function (results) { ... }) // highland method